NigelFinegan5p/project5/testing.md

 <br>

 # 🔮 Future Features Coming Soon to Coders Roast House

-Here’s a sneak peek at some delicious features we’re cooking up for future releases:
+We’re brewing up some exciting updates to enhance your coffee experience.
+Here’s a sneak peek at what’s coming soon — and we promise, it’s hotter than your morning cup of coffee:

 ### 1. **Faster Checkout Experience**
-We’re working on a turbocharged checkout system that will make adding to your bag and completing purchases feel like a breeze — no lag, no delays.
+We know your time is valuable (especially when there’s coffee to be had).
+Our new turbocharged checkout system will get your order through faster than your Wi-Fi speed test can process.
+No lag, no delays — just smooth, seamless purchasing.

 ### 2. **Dynamic Product Recommendations**
-Next, we’re adding personalized product recommendations right in your bag based on your browsing and past purchases.
-Get ready to discover more of what you love!
+Ever wish your shopping experience could read your mind?
+Well, we’re getting pretty close.
+With personalized product recommendations based on what you’ve browsed and purchased, we’re making sure you never run out of coffee — or cool new finds.
+It's like having your own coffee concierge.

 ### 3. **Dark Mode for Night Owls**
-For all the late-night coders out there, we’re introducing a sleek Dark Mode to make your shopping experience easier on the eyes.
+For those late-night coding sprints or 2 a.m. coffee cravings, we’re introducing Dark Mode.
+Because who needs a blinding screen when you’re trying to caffeinate in peace?
+It's sleek, stylish, and easy on the eyes — so you can keep sipping without squinting.

 ### 4. **User Account Features**
-Log in, save your favorite products, track your order history, and get special discounts.
-We’re giving you the tools to make your shopping experience even more personalized.
+Your coffee experience just got even more personal.
+With new user accounts, you’ll be able to save your favorite products, track your order history, and access special discounts.
+It’s like your own digital coffee vault — only with less danger of running out of beans.

 ### 5. **Improved Mobile Experience**
-We’re fine-tuning our mobile layout and interactivity to ensure Coders Roast House works flawlessly across all devices.
+We know you’re always on the go, so we’re optimizing our mobile layout to make shopping from your phone even smoother.
+Whether you’re in line at the coffee shop or in your pajamas at 2 a.m., Coders Roast House will always be at your fingertips.
+No glitches, just great coffee.

 ### 6. **The Sophine Story**
-We’ll be sharing the beautiful origin story of our signature roast — Sophine Story From Click to Sip: A Coffee Story Worth Sharing — including its journey from a small hillside farm to your cup.
-Expect rich storytelling, heritage details, and heart.
+Get ready to dive deep into the rich tale of Sophine, our signature roast.
+From a small hillside farm to your cup, the story of Sophine is filled with heritage, heart, and just the right amount of drama.
+It's more than coffee — it’s a story you’ll want to share (with a cup in hand, of course).

 ### 7. **QR Code Cards**
-Scan and sip.
-Each bag will come with a QR code card that takes you straight to behind-the-scenes content: farm stories, brew tips, and even exclusive discount drops.
+Each bag will come with a QR code card that opens the door to behind-the-scenes goodness: farm stories, brew tips, and even exclusive discounts.
+Just scan, sip, and let the coffee adventure begin.
+It’s like having a VIP pass to the world of Coders Roast House.

 ### 8. **Handwritten Notes from Farmers**
-Real notes.
-Real gratitude.
-We’re working on including personalized, handwritten-style messages from the farmers who grow our beans — because every roast has a face and a story.
+Every cup has a story, and now you’ll hear it straight from the source.
+We’re adding handwritten-style notes from the farmers who grow our beans, sharing their gratitude and a personal connection to your coffee.
+It’s like getting a thank-you note with your morning brew.
+(Because who doesn’t love a good handwritten note?)